Owning a small business is exciting and rewarding. But it’s challenging.

 People assume that business owners have a lot of free time to relax and pursue hobbies.
 This is rarely true, especially for a new small business.

 You can only expect this freedom once you’ve built a successful and sustainable business or if you’re superhuman and can juggle everything simultaneously.
 But none of us are superhuman, and as we mentioned above, it’s challenging to build a successful and sustainable business.

 Expect to work most days of the week to help your startup thrive in its beginning stages.
-But this doesn’t mean that you should ignore other aspects of your life such as recreation and health.
+But this doesn’t mean you should ignore other aspects of your life such as recreation and health.

 Remember that you are your most significant investment.
 If you’re not healthy, neither is your business.